rweather/interprogram/doc/ref-control-flow1.md

 The next section lists the allowable conditions for `IF`.

 Classic INTERPROGRAM supported numeric labels between 1 and 150.
-This implementation supports numeric labels between 1 and 9999, and also supports any number of named labels:
+Extended INTERPROGRAM supports numeric labels between 1 and 9999, and also supports any number of named labels:

         IF X IS POSITIVE, GO TO NAME
         SET X = -X